Frederick VI of Swabia: Life

 Frederick VI of Hohenstaufen was born in Modigliana in the Italian region of Emilia-Romagna.
 He was the third son of Frederick Barbarossa and Beatrice I of Burgundy.
 Originally named Conrad, he took the name of Frederick after the death of his eldest brother Duke Frederick V of Swabia in 1170.
 He also succeeded him as duke of Swabia.

 In the older literature, Conrad/Frederick VI's older brother and predecessor Duke Frederick V of Swabia was partly overlooked, because he was thought to be identical to Conrad/Frederick VI, and for this reason he was not counted as Frederick VI but as Frederick V. The fact that a younger brother born in 1172, the later Conrad II, Duke of Swabia, was given the name Conrad creates additional confusion when identifying these three sons of Frederick Barbarossa.

 Frederick Barbarossa appointed the noble Degenhard von Hellenstein as Prokurator (Governor) for the Duchy of Swabia while his son was underage.
-In 1179 the emperor granted to Frederick VI, in addition to the Duchy of Swabia, some areas acquired in Upper Swabia and Bavaria on the basis of contracts of inheritance with Duke Welf I of Bavaria and Count Rudolf of Pfullendorf.
+In 1179 the emperor granted to Frederick VI, in addition to the Duchy of Swabia, some areas acquired in Upper Swabia and Bavaria on the basis of contracts of inheritance with Welf VI and Count Rudolf of Pfullendorf.
 For the first a lion was found on a Hohenstaufen coat of arms in a seal of Frederick VI dated around 1181.
 This design was in also in a 1220 seal of Duke Henry of Swabia, later Staufen King Henry (VII) of Germany.
 The extended version of this seal with a three-lion crest was currently part of the Coat of arms of Baden-Württemberg.

 In 1181, Frederick VI was betrothed to a seven-years-old daughter of King Valdemar I of Denmark, whose identity is uncertain.
 After the brother of the bride and new King Canute VI of Denmark refused to give half of her dowry, the emperor decided to send the princess (who had been living in Germany for five years at the time in preparation for her marriage) back to Denmark in 1187 still a virgin (lat: intacta).
 The Danish princess could be Ingeborg —whose assumed birth year was around 1175 and would fit with the repudiated child bride—, who later had an unhappy marriage with King Philip II of France.